 Even as Hurricane Harvey began to make its way east of Houston, the flooding event continued.
 The Army Corps. of Engineers had to make a decision concerning two reservoirs surrounding the city.
 Either let them try to empty on their own and risk a breach (think of Katrina and the levy system) or do controlled releases to ease the water levels of the reservoirs.
 Unfortunately as we’ve learned now, this was a lose-lose situation as many homes who hadn’t flooded due to Harvey began taking on water after these controlled releases.

-It’s now been more than two weeks since Hurricane Harvey slammed into the Gulf Coast and proceeded more than 50 inches of water on the city of Houston.
+It’s now been more than two weeks since Hurricane Harvey slammed into the Gulf Coast and produced more than 50 inches of water on the city of Houston.
 Most of the water that came from Harvey has drained out of homes, but there are still so many that sit in water from the controlled reservoir releases.
 Just because we were untouched doesn’t mean that our hearts weren’t.
 My heart still aches for my friends, people whose stories I read and the city of Houston.

 The flooding event we experienced is something that could’ve never been prepared for.
 It has now been said that Houston experienced a 1000 year flood – a flooding event that has the chance of happening 1/1000 times in 1000 years… you do the math.
 The odds of something happening like this in our lifetime were slim, but it happened.